Marcel Proust: Unveiling the Literary Enigma

 When I read this passage, I felt the magic of rediscovering forgotten memories.
 It reminded me of how a song, a smell, or a taste can transport us back in time.
 Proust captures this experience perfectly, showing how small details can unlock entire worlds of emotion.

 This technique makes Proust’s writing deeply relatable.
 We’ve all experienced moments when a simple sensation triggers a flood of memories.
-Proust uses this to explore how our past shapes who we are.
+Marcel Proust uses this to explore how our past shapes who we are.

 Rich Sensory Detail: Painting with Words